 I’ve trawled the internet for specific statistics or studies on keyboard usage, and I could not find a single specific study, not a single one.
 The closest to statistics may potentially be drawn using a relationship between an individual's disability and their "potential" reliance on a keyboard.

 The Department for Work and Pensions (DWP) 'Building a Deeper under of Disabilities in the UK' identified that 8% of the UK's population had a severe mobility and 6% had a severe dexterity disability in 2013, whilst an article on PowerMapper about 'Disability Statistics' implies 7% of adults in the United States (US), Canada and UK have a severe dexterity difficulties.
-This would mean that potentially 7% of your website audience is "unlikely" to use a mouse and reply on a keyboard as an alternative.
+This would mean that potentially 7% of your website audience is "unlikely" to use a pointer interface and rely on an alternative input such as a keyboard.
+This will most likely be an overestimation as not all users will rely on a keyboard, and some might use a pointer interface, however, even if this was only 2% rather than 7%, that would still constitute more than the percentage of IE users, currently at 1.89% (reported in Desktop Market Share Report by StatCounter) which companies place a high importance on, when developing a solution, so why is this not always the same for keyboard accessibility?

 Individuals with severe visual disabilities "most likely" will require the use of a keyboard to interact with websites in conjunction with using their Screen Reader.
 The 'Disability Statistics' PowerMapper article implies 3% of the US, Canada and UK have a difficulty seeing.
 Therefore, this would imply that potentially 10% of all visitors could rely on a keyboard.